spend analysis

 Process Efficiency

 Process efficiency is often measured by looking at the requisition-to-order time, meaning the average period between submitting a requisition and creating the associated purchase order.
-The shorter this period, the more efficient it is.
+The shorter this period, the more efficient the process.
+One of the best ways to achieve this efficiency is by implementing a PO system.

 Contribution to Total Spend